 Data analysis

-feasibility of undertaking an RCT, data was collected relating to number of eligible participants, recruitment, retention, preference for participation and follow-up rates.
+We examined proportions of survivors who were eligible, who provided consent to participate who dropped out and who had different preferences for art participation.
 We also described within-group change and between-group differences to inform primary outcome measure selection for a full-scale trial, however evaluation of treatment effectiveness was a secondary outcome, so statistical analysis was kept to a minimum.
 Data were screened for normality and transformed where required.
+Data for continuous outcome measures were assessed for normality prior to analysis.
+Where data was found to be non-normally distributed, right-skewed data were transformed by logarithm (base e) to achieve a normal distribution, while left-skewed data was transformed by squaring.
+Where transformation led to a normal distribution, the transformed data were analysed as a sensitivity analysis to confirm the original analysis.

 Data were summarised and changes from baseline calculated.
 To assess variability, magnitude and direction of mean between group difference at T2 and T3 was conducted using analysis of covariance (ANCOVA), adjusting for baseline co-variates, and 95% confidence intervals for the difference were recorded.
 Cohen’s d effect size was calculated by dividing group means at T2 and T3 by the pooled standard deviation.
-Data were blinded before analysis on an intention to treat basis and stored in accordance with the UK Data protection act39.
+The statistician undertaking analysis was blinded to group status until after the main analysis was conducted.
+Data were stored in accordance with the UK Data Protection Act39.

 Results

+Recruitment

 Over 12 months, we screened 284 stroke survivors admitted to rehabilitation units for eligibility.
 Of those, 117 (41%) were eligible, but chose not to participate.
 86 (30%) were not eligible for a range of medical reasons.
 81 (29%) provided informed consent for participation.
-284 stroke survivors admitted to rehabilitation units over 12 months.
 We randomised 41 to receive CEI, and 40 to usual care.
 Reasons for exclusion are reported in figure 1, and participant characteristics of dropouts and completers are presented in table 1.

 Insert figure 1 about here